-DxO ViewPoint 3 is a very effective and useful add-on for DxO PhotoLab but perhaps less useful these days as a plug-in for Lightroom and Photoshop, given that these have pretty good perspective correction tools of their own.
-ViewPoint also faces competition from the new and very similar Perspective Efex plug in that’s part of the DxO Nik Collection 3.
+DxO ViewPoint 3 is a very effective and useful add-on for DxO PhotoLab but rather less useful these days as a plug-in for Lightroom and Photoshop, given that these have pretty good perspective correction tools of their own.
+ViewPoint also faces competition from the new and very similar Perspective Efex plug in that is now part of the DxO Nik Collection.

 DxO ViewPoint 3 is the latest version of DxO’s perspective and distortion correction program.
 It works as a standalone application, as a plug-in for Lightroom, Photoshop and Elements and as a fully-integrated panel within DxO PhotoLab, DxO’s flagship optical correction and raw processing tool.